 Click here for the entire May-June 1977 GVS Newsletter awards story.
 The pages are unedited and feature some of the houses that were on the 1977 GVS Haus und Garten Tour.

 -by OSU Intern Sarah Sawka

-Sarah: How did you get in involved with the German Village Society?
+Sarah: How did you first hear about the German Village Society?

-Sarah: Where is your favorite place in GV?
+Sarah: What is your favorite place in German Village?

 Are you a young professional who wants to engage your neighborhood?
 Great!
 There are plenty of opportunities to volunteer and if you’re interested in stepping up even further, become a member of the German Village Society with our exclusive Young Professional rates!

 For more information or questions on how you can plug into German Village as YP, contact Mark at firstname.lastname@example.org or call 221-8888.